-There are some scenarios where UNIX or Linux admin wants to run linux commands and insert the output of commands in vi editor without leaving it.
-This can be possible using below steps :
+There are some scenarios where system admin wants to run Linux commands and insert the output of commands in vi editor without leaving it.
+This can be possible, let’s see with the below examples.

 First Go to command mode in vi editor by pressing ‘esc‘ key and then type “:“, followed by “!” and the command, example is shown below.